theamanstark/avatar.js.blogger/README.md

 2. To select the avatar art style of your choice, enter the code name at `avatarStyle` in the config, for example, `const config = { avatarStyle: 'thumbs', };` To see each art style in action, go to the demo site :- [click here](https://imstark.link/avatar-js).

 3. When `setRandomAvatarForAll = true`, the code will assign the randomly generated avatar to every person who has commented on your article; however, if `setRandomAvatarForAll = false`, the avatar will be allocated exclusively to those who do not have a profile picture.

+## # Note :- If you're using the Plus Ui blogger theme, just ignore this note.
+This message is for users who want to use this code on a blogger template other than Plus Ui; if so, you must change all of the CSS selectors in the config to match your site's comment box CSS selector.
+Please read the comments in the config to see which CSS selector is for which element.